 O’Donnell’s skills as an art management consultant are sought out from as near as the New England Sculptors Association and Temple Gallery NYC, and as far away as ArtsActivism Papua New Guinea and galleries in Melbourne, Australia.

 As part of O’Donnell’s international scope, she is a partner at Very Private Gallery in Madrid, Spain.
+O’Donnell is a member of multiple boards including Arlington International Film Festival Executive Committee and a board member of Boston Art Review magazine.
 She is also a member of the Advisory Council at the Institute of Contemporary Art, Boston (ICA), a member of the Association of Women’s Art Dealers (AWAD), and a member of the Boston Art Dealers Association (BADA).
 Additionally, she trained as an appraiser with the International Society of Appraisers.
 She was also a member of the Newton Cultural Council from 2018-2020 where she was influential in refining and standardizing the granting process, as well as co-led the organization’s branding, website and social media launch.

 O’Donnell balances her career with an active family life in the Boston area, with her husband and two school-aged children.
 You can learn more about O’Donnell and ShowUp on Instagram at @intlchristine and @showup.inc respectively.